The lovely Húsavík - the Whale Watching Capital of Iceland

-Both these places, Grenjaðarstaður and Húsavík, are very close to my heart due to the roots I have to them and the stories my relatives told me about growing up in North-Iceland.
+Both these places, Grenjaðarstaður and Húsavík, are very close to my heart due to the roots I have in them and the stories my relatives told me about growing up in North Iceland.

 You might already know Grundarfjörður, but the pearl of this beautiful fjord is Mt.
 Kirkjufell, the most photographed mountain in Iceland

 Húsavíkurviti lighthouse on Húsavíkurhöfði cape is next to the Geosea Sea baths